Netflix’s ‘Space Force’ is not the show you think it’s going to be

 So with their new show, Space Force, Greg Daniels and Steve Carell decided not to bother.

 Although the idea of a show called Space Force from the reunited Office duo may sound like a golden opportunity to rip this administration a new black hole, it’s not an opportunity they were interested in taking.
-In fact, the show only vaguely alludes to the 45th president every now and again over the course of its 10 episodes, and it doesn’t drop his name even once.
+In fact, the show only vaguely alludes to the 45th president every now and again, and it doesn’t drop his name even once.

 “We didn’t think it was necessary to give him extra airtime,” Daniels says over the phone.
 “I feel like there’s a certain amount of fatigue about just the word of his name at this point.
 You can only hammer away at it so much.”